 Creating the Herstory of Feminist Action Alliance: A Unique and Rewarding Collaboration

 The history is now complete and a research guide has been developed to provide access to interviews with past members, digitized newsletters, lists of past officers, members, and events, as well as links to finding aids for related collections at GSU and other institutions.
-Below are the reflections of the women who dedicated much time and energy into bringing the Feminist Action Alliance history to life.
+Below are reflections of some of the women who dedicated much time and energy into bringing the Feminist Action Alliance history to life.

 Reflections from Morna Gerrard, Archivist, Women’s / Gender and Sexuality Collections